matthewturk/2019-10-30-ischool-volume-grammar/volume-grammar.md

 * Defining yt objects (building blocks/foundation), relationships between objects, and rules for those objects and relationships specific to a physical science domain

-*Maybe we should use a domain example here?
-So from the image in the last slide just have one house being ‘built’*

 ---

 ## Software Renovation

 * An organized, mature mental model can now be expanded on and applied to other domains

-*Use the multi-house image, but with people or happy faces adding to domain specific homes and adding new domains*

 ---